Sir Probyn Ellsworth Inniss, MBE

 Sir Probyn was married to Lady Rosamund Inniss for 55 years, and they were the parents of three children - Angela Inniss-Hodge, Marcia Inniss, and Probyn E. Inniss, Jr.,

 Sir Probyn died on 12 March 2017, aged 80.
-He will be accorded a state funeral with full military honours on Thursday 23 March 2017, at the Wesley Methodist Church, Seaton Street, Basseterre at 2:30 pm.
-Interment will be at the Springfield Cemetery.
+He was accorded a state funeral with full military honours on Thursday 23 March 2017, at the Wesley Methodist Church, Seaton Street, Basseterre at 2:30 pm.
+Interment was at the Springfield Cemetery.